foliant-docs/docs/src/config.md

                 custom_dir: !path ./theme/
 ```

 Unlike `preprocessors` section, `backend_config` is not a list but a mapping.
-Here the order in which you define backends, is not important.
+Hence, the order in which you define backends, is not important.

 Moreover, you can even skip adding a backend into `backend_config` and still be able to build a project with it.
 It will just mean that you are using default settings.

 ## Modifiers

-Foliant defines several custom YAML-modifiers, some of which you have already met in the examples here.
+Foliant defines several custom YAML-modifiers, some of which you have already met in the examples above.

 ### `!include`

-The `!inlude` modifier allows to insert content from another YAML-file.
+The `!include` modifier allows to insert content from another YAML-file.

 For example, if your chapters list has grown so big, that you want to keep it separately from the main config, you can put it into `chapters.yml` file and include it in `foliant.yml`: